xdarkzlightz/xluna/README.md

-# luna-bot
+# xluna

-Luna bot is a multi-purpose, friendly, and space themed discord bot
+xluna is a multi-purpose, friendly, and space themed discord bot